Early Evidence of a Spectral Study Group

 Jump several years later, and the exact name of the organization shifts again when we turn to biographies of three of its participants.
 First, in A Memoir of Henry Bradshaw, Fellow of King’s College, Cambridge, and University Librarian (1888), G. W. Prothero says that Bradshaw became a member of a society called the Ghostly Guild at Cambridge, and he mentions the 1851 circular.
 The project

 There are a few histories, too.
 In “The Ghost Society And What Came of It,” H. Addington Bruce discusses the group’s impact on later psychical research organizations with his emphasis much more on “what came of it” than on the society itself.
 The article was published in a 1910 issue of The Outlook.
 In “An Early Psychical Research Society,” W.F.
 Barrett reprints the circular yet again after a brief introduction that notes references to the society in two more biographies of participants: Henry Sidgwick and Edward White Benson.
 Barrett’s piece appeared in a 1923 issue of the Journal of the Society for Psychical Research.
 There are also mentions in W.H.
 Salter’s The Society for Psychical Research: An Outline of Its History (Society for Psychical Research, 1948), Alan Gauld’s The Founders of Psychical Research (Schocken, 1968), and Peter Underwood’s The Ghost Club: A History (Limbury, 2010).
-I haven’t consulted Gauld, but the other histories don’t say very much about the Cambridge project.
+These last three historians have very little to say about the Cambridge project.
 To be sure, there are very few records remaining to discuss.